mikkurogue/dagger/README.md

 # Bigmile CLI init tool
 [![goreleaser](https://github.com/mikkurogue/bigmile-cli/actions/workflows/release.yml/badge.svg)](https://github.com/mikkurogue/bigmile-cli/actions/workflows/release.yml)

-A short golang project for bigmile to create a cli tool that can help setup the developers environment with some default cli packages, installing the repo required to start work and potentially installing VSCode or Zed editor for the developer.
+A short golang project for bigmile to create a cli tool that can help setup the developers environment with some default cli packages, installing VSCode or Zed editor for the developer.

+If you have a feature request, feel free to create a PR.

 ## Current support: